-The Global Strategy for a Representative, Balanced and Credible World Heritage List is designed to identify and fill the major gaps in the World Heritage List.
+55. The Global Strategy for a Representative, Balanced and Credible World The report of the Expert Heritage List is designed to identify and fill the major gaps in the World Heritage List.
 It does this by encouraging more countries to become States Parties to the Convention and to develop Tentative Lists as defined in paragraph 62 and nominations of properties for inscription on the World Heritage List (see http://whc.unesco.org/en/globalstrategy)